 Nor do you always have to make pumpkin pie with it!

-Fresh sage is best if you have it, but if not, then this recipe is OK if you substitute a teaspoon or so of dried.
+Use fresh sage if you have it, but if not, then this recipe is fine if you substitute a teaspoon or so of dried.
+It will rehydrate in the soup and you will barely tell the difference.

 Melt the butter in a pan and saute the onion and carrot until soft.
 Don't let it brown as the soup is quite light in color.